 How do I apply?

-Applications to the School Holiday Activity Fund can be submitted at any time, but must be received by the Grants Office by the following deadlines:
+Applications to the School Holiday Activity Fund can be submitted at any time, but must be submitted by the following deadlines:

 Summer holiday – 1 June